Foreign relations of Nicaragua: International relations with intergovernmental organizations and countries

 Despite important protections for investment included in CAFTA-DR, the investment climate has become relatively insecure since Ortega took office.
 According to the United States State Department, President Ortega's decision to support "radical regimes" such as Iran and Cuba, his harsh rhetoric against the United States and capitalism, and his use of government institutions to persecute political enemies and their businesses, has had a negative effect on perceptions of country risk, which by some accounts has quadrupled since he assumed office.
 The government reports foreign investment inflows totaled $506 million in 2008, including $123 million in telecommunications infrastructure and $120 million in energy generation.

 There are over 100 companies operating in Nicaragua with some relation to a U.S. company, either as wholly or partly owned subsidiaries, franchisees, or exclusive distributors of U.S. products.
 The largest are in energy, financial services, textiles/apparel, manufacturing, and fisheries.
 However, many companies in the textile/apparel sector, including a $100 million U.S.-owned denim mill, had shuttered by 2017.

 Poor enforcement of property rights deters both foreign and domestic investment, especially in real estate development and tourism.
 Conflicting claims and weak enforcement of property rights has invited property disputes and litigation.
 Establishing verifiable title history is often entangled in legalities relating to the expropriation of 28,000 properties by the revolutionary government that Ortega led in the 1980s.
 The situation is not helped by a court system that is widely believed to be corrupt and subject to political influence.

 Illegal property seizures by private parties, occasionally in collaboration with corrupt municipal officials, often go unchallenged by the authorities, especially in the Atlantic regions and interior regions of the north, where property rights are poorly defined and rule of law is weak.
 Foreign investor interest along the Pacific Coast has motivated some unscrupulous people to challenge ownership rights in the Departments of Rivas and Chinandega, with the hope of achieving some sort of cash settlement.

-In October 2022, the European Union declared non grata the Nicaraguan representative, Zoila Müller.
+In October 2022, the European Union declared the Nicaraguan representative Zoila Müller non grata.

+Diplomatic relations

+List of countries which Nicaragua maintains diplomatic relations with: